galette/galettedoc/source/usermanual/documents.rst

    :align: center
    :alt: Add a document

-When creating or editing a document, you will of course choose a file to upload, a document type and a premission.
+When creating or editing a document, you will of course choose a file to upload, a document type and a permission.

 Several possible documents types are available from the list, you add a new one by just entering your text in the field.